 The current route connecting National Highway 12 to the center of He Muong commune is a unique route, about 10km long, invested and put into use since 2003, with a roadbed width of 5m, and a graded road surface width of 3m.
-The areas that directly benefit include the villages: Yen Cang 2, Co My, Na Don, Sai Luong and Nam He, with nearly 100% of the population being Thai ethnic people.
+In which, the areas that directly benefit include the villages: Yen Cang 2, Co My, Na Don, Sai Luong and Nam He, with nearly 100% of the population being Thai ethnic people.
 However, for many reasons, this route is currently damaged along the entire route.

 According to records, this road is full of potholes, relatively large in size.
 The horizontal and vertical drainage system has not been invested.
 On days of heavy rain or in the rainy season, the road is often flooded, with many large swamps appearing.
 The deep holes are temporarily filled with bricks and mortar to make traveling less difficult.
 However, people still have to be cautious because losing control can lead to traffic accidents at any time.
 Two-wheeled vehicles have to travel on both sides of the road to avoid the mud, while cars are a challenge for the driving skills of each driver.
 "Although the road has been degraded for many years, it has not been maintained or repaired.
 It is like that on rainy days, and dusty on sunny days.
 Therefore, many accidents have occurred" - Mr. Lo Van Thin (Sam Mun commune) said.